pyf98/Traffic-Accident-Detection/README.md

 # Traffic-Accident-Detection

-This repository is for the course project of IDL.
+This repository contains the python scripts for the IDL course project.

-The following will be updated in a few days.
+TODO: The following will be updated in a few days.

 ## Introduction